theronhitchman/linear-algebra/syllabus/index.md

 Each paper is marked _as a whole_ with Pass or Not Yet.
 Generally speaking, to earn a mark of Pass, a student must demonstrate understanding and fluency with _all_ of the standards bundled together on that assessment.
+I will mark each assessment out of 10 points.
+A score of 8/10 or better is required to pass.

 It is not uncommon for students to earn a "not yet" on a first attempt!
 This is how learning works, the feedback from a faltering attempt is the important